cheapmovies/cheapmovies/README.md

 ## Architecture

 Designed to eventually evolve to a bigger application, the app is organised into multiple projects.
 - CheapMovies.Api: Contains a thin controller that calls the service layer.
-Currently, it set up by the same application builder as the SPA.
+Currently, it is set up by the same application builder as the SPA.
 It can have its own application builder startup when moving towards a microservice setup.
 - CheapMovies.Common: For utilities and constants.
 It currently contains the following:
   - RetryHelper: A simple retry utility for retrying an operation when it fails.
 For production, it can be replaced by a more robust solution like Polly.
   - Constants